 The member decides where his or her benefits will be transferred.

 life income fund (LIF)

 - a deferred or immediate life annuity contract purchased from an insurer

-RRSP or a registered retirement income fund (RRIF) for any sums that can be directly refunded to the member
+- a registered retirement savings plan (RRSP) or a registered retirement income fund (RRIF) for any sums that can be directly refunded to the member

 The benefits can be left in the plan, unless the plan is being terminated.
 However, payment of the retirement pension will have to begin no later than 31 December of the year in which the member reaches age 71.

 In what circumstances can a member receive a cash refund?

 In some situations, a member can receive a

 cash refund.
 The plan must provide for certain refunds; others may be offered as options.